English and Philosophy Department

-His essays have been published in The New York Times, Traditional Home, Family Money, Lake Erie Lifestyle, The Harrisburg Patriot-News, and his hometown newspaper The Staten Island Advance.
-A number of his publications are about baseball, including a chapter of the book Babe Ruth at 100, a collection of scholarly pieces about the legendary New York Yankees star.
-He has also presented papers at numerous national conferences, including the Conference on College Composition and Communication and the annual convention of the National Council of Teachers of English.
-Another of his research interests is science fiction and horror films; he has given more than a dozen campus lectures on the topic.
+His essays have been published in The New York Times, The Iowa Journal of Literary Studies, Traditional Home, Family Money, Lake Erie Lifestyle, The Harrisburg Patriot-News, The Iowan, and his hometown newspaper The Staten Island Advance.
+A number of his publications are about baseball, including a chapter of the book Babe Ruth at 100, a collection of scholarly pieces about the legendary New York Yankees slugger.
+He has also presented papers at numerous conferences, including the National Council of Teachers of English, the Conference on College Composition and Communication, and a Hofstra University symposium on Scandinavian culture.

 Stephen J. Sullivan received his Ph.D. in philosophy at Cornell University in 1990.
 From 1988 to 1996 he held temporary teaching positions at Rice University, Virginia Tech, Illinois State University, Illinois Wesleyan University and Seton Hall University.
 From 1996 to 2004 he taught at the University of Southern Indiana, earning both tenure and promotion.
 Dr. Sullivan arrived at Edinboro University in 2004 to teach in the department of philosophy (since merged with English), and was tenured after several years.
 Since then he has taught a wide variety of philosophy courses, his favorites being courses in ethics, philosophy of religion, and feminist philosophy.
 In 2014 he began teaching sections of English 102/research writing, so he is truly a professor of English and philosophy.